-As if February hasn't already been exciting enough for Pokémon Go, we can soon expect the arrival of Party Hat Pikachu to celebrate 'Pokémon Day' on February 27.
+As if February hasn't already been a busy couple of weeks for Pokémon Go, we have the return of Party Hat Pikachu to celebrate 'Pokémon Day' on February 27.

-This new Pikachu variant comes a couple of months after Santa Hat Pikachu, and much like the Surfing Pikachu and promotional Pokémon in the main games previously, it won't be around forever.
+Much like the surfing Pikachu and Santa Hat Pikachu previously, this is a time-limited appearance that won't be around forever.
 Here's details on when it'll start appearing and other things you can expect.

-Party Hat Pikachu in Pokémon Go - when does the event end?
+Party Hat Pikachu in Pokémon Go - when does the Pokémon Day event end?

 Party Hat Pikachu will be around to celebrate Pokémon Day on February 27th, but like any good birthday, the celebrations will go on longer than the day itself.

-Expect to see Party Hat Pikachu from February 26th at 9pm UK time (4pm EST / 1pm PST) until March 6th at 9pm UK time (4pm EST / 1pm PST).
+The Pokémon Day event lasts between February 26th at 9pm UK time (4pm EST / 1pm PST) until February 28th at 9pm UK time (4pm EST / 1pm PST) - just two days.

-What do we know about Party Hat Pikachu in Pokémon Go?
+What else you need to know about Party Hat Pikachu in Pokémon Go

-- Pikachu nests will spawn Santa Hat Pikachu, as previously confirmed by users on Reddit, if you need to farm Candy for that Raichu or increase your chances of a Shiny.
+- In previous events, Pikachu nests will spawn Hat Pikachu, as previously confirmed by users on Reddit, if you need to farm Candy for that Raichu or increase your chances of a Shiny.

 - Ditto will not transform into Santa Hat Pikachu.
 Confirmed by a diligent Reddit user, this means that if you use a Ditto to attack a Gym held by a Santa Hat Pikachu, it will only transform into a standard Pikachu.